dtashley/LibNum/README.md

     - "O" for output.
     - "IO" for input/output.
   - Fundamental types:
-    - "Ub" for unsigned integer as built-in type.
+    - "Ub" for unsigned integer as fundamental type.
     - "Uc" for unsigned integer as array of limbs, MSL to LSL.
     - "Ud" for unsigned integer as array of limbs, LSL to MSL.
     - "Uh" for unsigned integer as unsigned bytes, MSB to LSB.
-    - "Sb" for signed integer as built-in type, 2's complement.
+    - "Sb" for signed integer as fundamental type, 2's complement.
     - "Sc" for signed integer as array of limbs, MSL to LSL, 2's complement.
     - "Sd" for signed integer as array of limbs, LSL to MSL, 2's complement.
     - "Sh" for signed integer as unsigned bytes, MSB to LSB, 2's complement.
-    - "Ib" for either type of integer (U or S) as built-in type.
+    - "Ib" for either type of integer (U or S) as fundamental type.
     - "Ic" for either type of integer (U or S) as array of limbs, MSL to LSL.
     - "Id" for either type of integer (U or S) as array of limbs, LSL to MSL.
     - "Ih" for either type of integer (U or S) as unsigned bytes, MSB to LSB.